Slappy and the Stinkers

 Is it any good?

-Silly, mindless, often crude fun for those who like their humor on the broad side: clueless adults who fall and get banged up a lot, ridiculous pie-in-the-face villains, and oh-so-cutesy kids who grin a lot and utter sassy wisecracks on cue.
+This is silly, mindless, often crude fun for those who like their humor on the broad side.
+It's got clueless adults who fall and get banged up a lot, ridiculous pie-in-the-face villains, and oh-so-cutesy kids who grin a lot and utter sassy wisecracks on cue.

 Combined with an abundance of fart and poop jokes, it's juvenile humor at best -- a time-waster with a few good laughs and an engaging sea lion.